domplz/BIF5-SWE3/README.md

-# BIF5-SWE3 by Dominik Pilz
+# ORM Framework for Dart by Dominik Pilz

 You can find the framework documentation here: